“How do you do it?” I asked.

 And that mark radiates out into the world.

 It is what makes an appliances hum or screech.
-It is what makes a car ride comfortable or causes an airplane to fall out of the sky.
+It is what makes a smooth car ride or causes an airplane to fall out of the sky.
 It is what makes the things we surround ourselves with either endearing or loathsome.

 When things are at their best, they are designed by people who have us in mind and are assembled by those who take pride in their craft.
 When things are at their worst, well… those are the days you don’t want to fly.